- 1 Foreign Inheritance Tax

 Foreign Inheritance Tax

-When a U.S. Person received an inheritance from a Foreign Person, it is referred to as a Foreign Inheritance — and this ignites the foreign reporting requirements under the Internal Revenue Code, specifically 26 USC 6039F.
+When a U.S. Person receives an inheritance from a Foreign Person, it is referred to as a Foreign Inheritance — and this ignites the foreign reporting requirements under the Internal Revenue Code, specifically 26 USC 6039F.
 The concept of Foreign Inheritance Tax has many nuances to it.
 One of the important distinctions that must be made is between the tax rules and the reporting requirements.
 When a receives a foreign inheritance from an overseas estate, one of the first questions they have is whether the inheritance is taxed by the IRS.
 Generally, a foreign inheritance, from a foreign person — that does not include U.S. situs — is not subject to U.S. Estate Tax (subject to the expatriate gift tax regulations still in flux).

 Foreign inheritance taxation will depend on various different factors and has several moving parts to it, including: